TL;DR: Webinar #7: Scrum Sprint Anti-Patterns

 - The tenth episode covers special Scrum forces: A manager assigns specific tasks directly to engineers, bypassing the Product Owner.
 Alternatively, the manager removes an engineer from the Scrum team to work on such a task.
 This behavior does not only violate core Scrum principles.
 It also indicates that the manager cannot let go command and control practices.
 He or she continues to micromanage subordinates although the Scrum team could accomplish the task in a self-organized manner.
 This behavior demonstrates a level of ignorance that may require support from a higher management level to deal with.

 - The eleventh episode covers the everything-is-a-bug stakeholder hack: Stakeholders try to speed up delivery of their issues by relabeling tasks as ‘serious bugs.’
-First of all — nice try!
+First of all — a nice try!
 Nevertheless, the Scrum Master shall address the stakeholders in question and coach them on “useful interaction with the Scrum team.”
 As Joko Willink likes to say: leadership is not what you preach, but what you let slip through.
 And while you’re at it: Watch also out for stakeholders trying to sneak in small tasks by pitching them directly to developers.